msmithp/jse-annotate/README.md

 ## Project Structure

-For brevity's sake, only the most important files and directories are shown here.
+For brevity's sake, files and directories that are unused or that are of minimal importance are omitted in the project structure tree.

 ```
 job-search-engine/